devRant-Community/Community-Programming-Book/book/languages/brainfuck/intro.md

  > If an interpreter for A can be implemented in B, then B can solve at least as many problems as A can.

 There are some difficulties with this way of proving turing completness (ℒ), but for Brainfuck it's entirely sufficent.
-By theory, Brainfuck is ℒ-complete too, so the proof is fully valid.
+By theory, it's ℒ-complete too, so the proof is fully valid.

 Brainfuck is amazing language.
-One must still understand where Brainfuck would be suitable, and where it doesn't particularly excel at.
+One must still understand where it would be suitable, and where it doesn't particularly excel at.